 To register under the PACT Act with the state taxing authority for Arizona, the Arizona Department of Revenue, Click here.

-For other tobacco-related forms from the Department of Revenue, click here(link is external).
+For other tobacco-related forms, visit the Department of Revenue.